dverleg/vanillafilter/README.md

 ### Intro
 VanillaJS library to bind filtering to any element of your choice.
 Specify the filter trigger and targets (or use the defaults) and let vanillafilter do its' magic.

-> Extremely lightweight - less than 1 kb minified
+> Extremely lightweight - ~1 kb minified

 > VanillaJS - no jQuery required